The Broken Biscuit Effect

 Defend against yourself

-Understanding the Broken Biscuit Effect will help you combat it.
-For example, if you know you shouldn't eat that last cake, but you're "concerned" it'll only go to waste, you are subjecting yourself to the Broken Biscuit Effect.
+broken biscuit diet Understanding the broken-biscuit effect will help you combat it.
+For example, if you know you shouldn't eat that last cake, but you're "concerned" it'll only go to waste, you are subjecting yourself to the broken-biscuit effect.
 It's also the reason most diets start on a Monday morning.
 It allows the dieter to do what they want until then.

 If you're aware that you're tricking yourself, it will strengthen your resolve to counter it.
 I'm not saying it's 100% effective.
 I mean, I have no broken biscuits or cakes nearing their sell-by dates in my fridge.
 They're all scoffed.
 But I probably had more of a mental tussle with myself than most people would before I did the deed.